 Karachi

-Karachi also returns as a MW3 map, offering a multi-layered urban environment.
-From tight streets covered with rubble to several rooftops and balconies, there’s lots of opportunities to get the drop on your opponents.
+Karachi also returns as an MW3 map, offering a multi-layered urban environment.
+From tight streets covered with rubble to several rooftops and balconies, there’s both lots of verticality and lots of tight streets.

 Quarry

-Quarry, another of the most iconic maps in MW2 (2009) is getting the remastered treatment in 2023’s Modern Warfare 3.
 Set in a Brazilian quarry, this map offers some great sniping spots as well as numerous flanking routes.
-This map was something of a playground for snipers and trickshotters back in the day, so let’s see if it’s still got some of that magic in MW3.
+This map was something of a playground for snipers and trickshotters back in the day, and it’s still got some of that magic in MW3.

 Rundown